jm18457/aws-certified-developer-associate-notes/README.md

 - **Overview:** AWS Managed NoSQL database.
 High availability (3 az) and scaling.
 Auto scaling etc. Made of tables.
 Each table has primary key.
 - **Primary keys:** Partition key (unique), Partition key + sort key (combination unique).
 - **Throughput:** Need provisioned WCU and RCU.
 Can be auto scaled if enabled.
 Burst credits.
 - **WCU:** Write Capacity Units. throughput for writes.
 One WCU per per second per 1kb of item.
+Rounds to 1kb increment.
 - **RCU:** Read Capacity Units. throughput for reads One RCU per second per 4 kb (2kb if strongly consistent).
+Rounds to 4kb increment.
 - **Consistency:** By default it is eventually consistent, but certain APIs allow strong consistency option.
 - **Hot Partition / Hot Key:** RCU / WCU is spread across partitions.
 We can get exception when only one partition is overloaded.
 - **Partions:** TOTAL RCU / 3000 + TOTAL WCU / 1000 equls amount of partions.
 Hashing algorithm.
 Event partioning.